JustinSDK/dotSCAD/docs/lib-bezier_surface.md

 # bezier_surface

 Given a set of control points, the `bezier_surface` function returns points of the Bézier surface.
-Combined with the `function_grapher` module defined in my lib-openscad, you can create a Bézier surface.
+Combined with the `function_grapher` module defined in my library, you can create a Bézier surface.

 It depends on the `bezier_curve` function so remember to include bezier_curve.scad.